srobo/website/_events/sr2023/london-tech-day-december.md

 At the very latest please signup by Wednesday 30th November 2022, though we may close signups sooner if all places are filled.

-At the request of the venue, power tools and paint may not be used at this Tech Day.
+At the request of the venue: paint, power tools or hand tools which create mess may not be used at this Tech Day.

 **Please bring your laptops!**